 What child doesn’t get swept up in the enchantment of softly falling flakes of snow?
-Whether you get snow where you live or not, exploring the properties of snow, making your own crystals, and reading a few snowy stories are a great way to get your kids engaged around the subject of snow.
+Whether you get snow where you live or not, exploring the properties of snow, making your own crystals, reading a few snowy stories, and creating a snow-inspired art project are great ways to get your kids engaged around the subject of snow.

 Did you know?